How to Apply

 International students are billed at the nonresident tuition rate and are eligible for the same institutional scholarship funding as domestic students.
 However, federal student financial aid is available only for eligible U.S. citizens, nationals and permanent residents.

-In addition to the standard JD application materials, all applicants for whom English is a second language and who were educated at an institution where the primary language of instruction was not English must submit a valid score report from the Test of English as a Foreign Language Internet-Based Test (TOEFL iBT).
+In addition to the standard JD application materials, all applicants for whom English is a second language and who were educated at an institution where the primary language of instruction was not English are strongly encouraged to submit a valid score report from the Test of English as a Foreign Language Internet-Based Test (TOEFL iBT).

-You must provide your foreign postsecondary education records, including transcripts, degree certifications or mark sheets, via the Credential Assembly Service (CAS) if either:
+You must provide your foreign postsecondary education records, including transcripts and degree certifications, via the Credential Assembly Service (CAS) if either:

 International students must also demonstrate that they have adequate financial resources to support their educational and living expenses for the duration of their studies in the United States.
 The University of Louisville reserves the right to require an advance deposit equal to a full year of tuition and fees as proof of sufficient financial resources.